anndjella/projekat_clojure/README.md

 Enables importing the **entire finalCleanCSV** dataset into a **SQLite** database.
 The database is stored at **`resources/database.db`**.

-In this file, the dataset is also split into train and test sets.
+In this file, the dataset is also split into train and test sets (see below).

 `correlation.clj`